 Aprio’s mission is to help clients improve their risk management programs, providing higher quality reports with less business disruption.
-We can clarify your SOC reporting options and help select the structure that best supports your business needs.
+We can clarify your SOC reporting options and help select the structure that best supports your risk management reporting needs.

 SOC 1 reporting relates specifically to financial reporting controls.
-The primary reason to execute a SOC 1 report is to prove to an external auditor that your organization’s financial reporting controls satisfy the internal control over financial report (ICFR) requirements for the entities using your service—reducing or eliminating the need for those financial auditors to perform their own tests on those controls.
-This report is only appropriate for organizations that provide services that directly affect their customers’ financial controls — such as medical billing, claims processing, inventory management or order fulfillment.
+The primary reason to execute a SOC 1 report is to prove to an external auditor that your organization’s financial reporting controls satisfy the internal control over financial report (ICFR) requirements for the entities using your service.
+This report demonstrates that your organization’s controls provide the appropriate financial protection to reduce or eliminate the need for those financial auditors to perform their own tests on those controls.
+This report and its associated financial reporting standards are only appropriate for organizations that provide services that directly affect their customers’ financial controls — such as medical billing, claims processing, inventory management or order fulfillment.

-SOC 2 reporting provides the unique opportunity for organizations to improve their information risk management program, increase transparency into information controls, solidify vendor relationships and improve the integrity of the business.
+SOC 2 reporting provides the unique opportunity for organizations to improve their information risk management programs, increase transparency into information controls, address your customers’ vendor reporting requirements that enable stronger customer relationships and improve the integrity of the business.

-Whereas SOC 1 was designed specifically to address risks that pertain to financial reporting, SOC 2 was designed to attest to a service organization’s controls as they relate to security, availability, processing integrity, confidentiality and privacy – the five domains that make up AICPA’s Trust Services Principles and Criteria.
+Whereas SOC 1 was designed specifically to address risks that pertain to financial reporting, SOC 2 was designed to attest to a service organization’s controls as they relate to security, availability, processing integrity, confidentiality and privacy – the five categories that make up AICPA’s Trust Services Criteria.

-Under SOC 2, service organizations and their auditors select the Trust Services Principles that are appropriate to the services they perform.
-That framework can be expanded to include criteria from other standards, such as HIPAA, PCI DSS, ISO 27001, EI3PA or the New York State Department of Financial Services Cybersecurity Requirements.
-As a result, a SOC 2 report is highly flexible and can be tailored to address myriad specific requirements in areas such as government, healthcare, title agents and financial services.
+Under SOC 2, service organizations and their auditors select the Trust Services categories and associated criteria that are appropriate to the services they perform.
+That framework can be expanded to include criteria from other compliance reporting standards, such as HIPAA, PCI DSS, ISO 27001, EI3PA or the New York State Department of Financial Services Cybersecurity Requirements.
+As a result, a SOC 2 is one of the most highly flexible risk management reporting protocols and can be tailored to address myriad specific non-financial reporting requirements in areas such as government, healthcare, title agents and financial services.

+Let Aprio’s information assurance professionals help your organization select the SOC reporting that is right for your business.
 We also make SOC reporting easier to achieve.
-We help you prevent disruptive pre-deadline “compliance spikes,” pacing the work so that your team has adequate time to remediate issues.
-Clients with multiple vendor and compliance reporting requirements appreciate our pragmatic approach that unifies the collection and cataloging of control evidence, simplifying the reporting process and avoiding audit fatigue.
+Clients with multiple vendor and compliance reporting requirements appreciate our pragmatic approach that unifies the collection and cataloging of control evidence to simplify the reporting process and avoid audit fatigue.
+We help you prevent disruptive predeadline “compliance spikes,” by pacing the work so that your team has adequate time to remediate issues.

 Send this to a friend